-How can you prepare your child for the arrival of their new sibling?
+How to prepare your child for this

-Strong and loving relationship before
+Strong and loving relationship before a new sibling

 Although your child may have a difficult time adjusting with your absence it is important to ensure he/she feels loved and adored before you leave.
 Sometimes people think creating distance beforehand will help the child to adjust somewhat but it isn’t the case.
 Keep close and you will keep your connection as soon as you return home.